opnfv/enfv/docs/requirements/01-intro.rst

 1. Appropriate Tunneling for User Traffic across WAN (Ethernet, IP/MPLS) links
 #.
 Appropriate Tunneling for Management Traffic across WAN links
 #.
-Including reachability requirements to the compute platform (‘eth0’ resilience,
+Including reachability requirements to the compute platform ('eth0' resilience,
    this also include backup path through other media e.g. 4G/5G)
 #.
-Extending Multi-DC management to address many small "DC" locations
+Extending Multi-data center management to address many small or micro data center locations
 #.
 Monitoring Capabilities required for a remote Compute Node
 #.
 Squaring Bare Metal with remote survivability and whether IaaS is more appropriate for remote locations
 #.
 Security.
 As demarcation technology is operated in an un-trusted environment (CSP perspective)